 No. (A bit ironic, no?)

-Argentina’s unit of currency is the peso, which has held steady at about nine to one against the US dollar (but this rate could change quickly).
-Notes come in denominations of 2, 5, 10, 20, 50 and 100 pesos.
-One peso equals 100 centavos; coins come in denominations of 1, 2, 5, 10, 25 and 50 centavos.
+Argentina’s unit of currency is the peso, which has held steady at about 39 to 1 against the US dollar (but this rate could change quickly).
+Notes come in denominations of 5, 10, 20, 50, 100, 200, 500 and 1000 pesos.
+Coins come in denominations of 1, 2 pesos and 5, 10, 25, 50 centavos (cents).
 The $ sign in front of a price is usually used to signify pesos, so this should be the case unless otherwise marked.

 Don’t be dismayed if you receive dirty and hopelessly tattered banknotes; they will still be accepted everywhere.
-Some banks refuse worn or defaced US dollars, however, so make sure you arrive in Buenos Aires with pristine bills.
-Casa Piano (a well known Cambio) will probably change your older or written-on bills, but they will discount a 3% of the value.
+However some banks refuse worn or defaced US dollars, so make sure you arrive in Buenos Aires with pristine bills.
+Casa Piano (a well known exchangehouse) will probably change your older or written-on bills, but they will discount a 3% of the value.

 Sadly fake currency has become more common.
 So look for a clear watermark or running thread on the largest bills, and be especially careful when receiving change in dark nightclubs or taxis.
 If you hesitate ask to change it for another note.